Payforit Faq for O2 Customers

 If you are not satisfied with the result of your initial contact with the company, you can then escalate your complaint to GiffGaff under the Payforit rules.

 GiffGaff will probably be quite resistant to this, so you may need to raise the issue as a formal complaint.

 Can O2 block ‘Payforit’ charges and/or Reverse Premium Texts from my account?

 This has been a cause of much confusion in the past.
 O2 do offer a facilty to ‘bar all direct to bill debits’ which should be effective against ‘Payforit’ scams.
 The only problem is that some O2 staff do not seem to be well versed in the various account bars which can be applied.

-It is best to contact Customer Services to get this bar applied, and try to make sure that the customer service agent understands the difference between a ‘Premium Rate bar’ and a ‘Charge to Bill bar’.
+It is best to contact Customer Services to get this bar applied, and try to make sure that the customer service agent understands the difference between a ‘Premium Rate bar’ and a ‘Charge to Mobile bar’.

 The situation as regards blocking ‘Payforit’ charges on other networks is discussed here.

 I don’t believe that O2 pass my number to third parties.
 Can you show that this happens?